 Academic staff meet twice per year to discuss the latest developments in teaching and learning, for example most recently in regard to generative artificial intelligence.
-Selected staff conduct horizon scanning of the latest journal papers in Journal of Geography in Higher Education and bring ideas at the forefront of innovation to their peers.
+Selected staff conduct horizon scanning of the latest journal papers in Journal of Geography in Higher Education and Journal of Geoscience Education, and bring ideas at the forefront of innovation to their peers.